New Student Mentorship Program Offers STEM Support

 This year, some first-year students in STEM classes are getting a little help from their friends.
-A new program, launched by sophomores Elizabeth Mari, Finley Medina, and Tien Vu, matches first-years from first-generation, low-income (FGLI) backgrounds or other minoritized communities who are taking introductory science courses with older student mentors who can support them in navigating STEM at Haverford.
+A new program, launched by sophomores Elizabeth Mari, Finley Medina, and Tien Vu, matches first-years from first-generation, low-income (FGLI) backgrounds or other minoritized communities who are taking introductory science courses with older student mentors who can support them as they navigate STEM at Haverford.

 “When I was a first-year interested in STEM, I was personally overwhelmed with the different types of requirements, what each department has to offer, trying to find a job, and thinking about pre-health and graduate school tracks,” said Annette Lee ‘22, a biology and psychology double major and one of the program’s mentors.
 “I think connecting students to someone who already has experience navigating through these aspects of college allows for both academic and social support.”

 There are currently 15 upperclass mentors each serving three first-year mentees in this inaugural year of the Koshland Integrated Natural Sciences Center (KINSC) Peer-Mentorship Program.
 The program was student generated and is student run, though it is funded and supported by the KINSC.
 Mentors, who are paid for their work and receive training from the KINSC at the beginning of the semester, meet weekly with their mentees to offer support as wide ranging as helping pick classes, navigating professor office hours, applying for research opportunities, or building confidence around challenging subject matter.